The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Interacting with students and families is Amanda’s favorite part of the admission process- helping parents to learn about their child and see the many ways that Fay can help their child grow, develop, be challenged, and figure out who they want to become.
 Amanda has a B.A. in Psychology from Trinity College and an M.Ed. from Harvard University Graduate School of Education.
 She lives in Wayland with her husband and two sons.

-Before coming to Fay, Matt was a teacher, advisor, and dorm parent in Lawrence Academy’s Ninth Grade Program, where he also coached soccer, basketball, hockey, lacrosse, and baseball.
+Before coming to Fay, Matt was a history teacher, advisor, and dorm parent in Lawrence Academy’s Ninth Grade Program, where he also coached soccer, basketball, hockey, lacrosse, and baseball.
 Prior that that, he worked at The Woodhall School in Connecticut as a tenth and eleventh grade history teacher and also served as a dorm parent, advisor, and three-season coach.

 Lauren currently serves as the Admission Office Data Manager and one of the Designated School Officials (DSO) that assists international students with studying in the United States.
 She received her B.A. from the University of Massachusetts-Amherst and her M.A. from Lesley University.
 In addition to her background in communications and counseling psychology, Lauren brings over 20 years of experience working in schools and/or data-driven programs in the education and non-profit industries.
 Prior to joining Fay School in 2016, she helped hundreds of K-12 students and their families gain access to a wide variety of academic and/or enrichment opportunities as well as health related resources.
 Lauren is thrilled to bring her skill sets and experience in project management and data analysis to her roles within the Fay School community.